getAlby/lightning-tools-mcp-server/README.md

 ### Add to Cline

 > Copy the below and paste it into a cline prompt.
-It should prompt you to update the connection string.

 ```json
 Add the following to my MCP servers list: